KevinColemanInc/i18n-translate-go/ReadMe.md

 > Translation error - you should restart this b/c the translations will not be complete.

 If the chunkSize is too big and/or the language is in uncommon language (e.g. Lao), chatGPT doesn't translate all the strings you ask it.

+> Failed to create completion as the model generated invalid Unicode output.
+Unfortunately, this can happen in rare situations.
+Consider reviewing your prompt or reducing the temperature of your request.
+You can retry your request, or contact us through our help center at help.openai.com if the error persists.

+Re-run the script and consider reducing the chunksize